Jail for driver who failed to stop at crash scenes leaving people seriously injured

 Hussain tried to run from the scene of the collision but was quickly detained by officers.

 He was charged with two counts of causing injury by dangerous driving, drink driving and driving without a licence or insurance and was remanded in custody following his appearance at Bradford magistrates on February 27.
-He later pleaded guilty to all charges against him,
+He later pleaded guilty to all charges against him.

 Following sentencing, PC Richard Hirst, of the Western Area Roads Policing Unit, said: “The fact that Hussain fled both collisions shows how little concern he had for the people he seriously injured through his dangerous driving.